That stubborn thing on your upper lip may not be a pimple at all, but might be cancer if it’s been hanging there for a while.

 Dr. Mauricio adds, “There are other diagnoses to consider when evaluating a pimple on the lip including cold sore, herpes, mole, benign epidermoid cyst, sebaceous hyperplasia.”

-A new spot on the lip is more likely to be a benign mole in teenagers than in adults over 30.
+A new spot on the upper lip (or anywhere) is more likely to be a benign mole in teenagers than in adults over 30.

 A mole will take a long time to get noticeably bigger, while a true pimple will seemingly come out of nowhere.
 A cold sore, too, will develop rapidly.